Antivirus, are you happy? Should not

 Future protections, then, should study the behavior of each of us who uses computer systems.
 Once they learn how the owner works they will be able to block behaviors that do not seem familiar, or at least ask the owner: is this happening, is it you?

-The above may sound like a science fiction scenario, but it's not that far off when you consider the growth in her industry of intelligence and machine learning.
-It is impossible to fight smart threats with stupid antiviruses that are only made to compare virus samples.
+This may sound like a science fiction script, but it's not that far off if you look at the growth in artificial intelligence and machine learning.
+It's impossible to fight smart threats with stupid antivirus designed just to compare virus samples.

 Here is the good and bad news: